★★★★☆ Moderate / Sedona

 The Caves Turnoff

 The Soldiers Pass Caves Trail veers off to the right at a sharp turn in Soldiers Pass Trail.
-A row of logs and stones mark its unofficial status.
+A row of logs and stones mark its start.
 And a National Forest Wilderness sign hangs near the entrance.
 (Hint: if you reach the large Red Rock Secret Wilderness sign, you’ve gone too far.
 Head back about 50 feet to find the turnoff.)
+Although this area is designated wilderness, it is legal to enter the area.
+All visitors are highly encouraged to be respectful, to follow all Leave No Trace Principles and to stay on the already established, primitive pathway.

 At last the trail reaches the base of Brins Mesa’s red rock cliffs.
 Here, two shallow, side by side, caves recede into the sandstone.
 Both are shady, cool and fun to explore.
 The cave on the right leads to the upper chamber.